 We recommend 1-2 days at Universal Studios Florida and Islands of Adventure; use our Universal Orlando Resort Trip Planning Guidefor strategy.
 The Wizarding World of Harry Potter (Diagon Alley area in Universal Studios Florida and Hogsmeade in Islands of Adventure) is absolutely mind-blowing, even if you’re not a Harry Potter fan.
 We also have a post titled Walt Disney World v.
 Universal Orlando that covers a lot of the pros and cons of visiting Universal.

-If all you want to know is where to safely buy the cheapest, legitimate Walt Disney World multi-day tickets from an authorized reseller click here to buy via ParkSavers, our recommended & Disney-authorized ticket seller.
-If you’re visiting before December 31, 2019, you should buy your park tickets as soon as possible to lock-in lower pricing.
+If all you want to know is where to safely buy the cheapest, legitimate Walt Disney World multi-day tickets from an authorized reseller click here to buy via Get Away Today, our recommended & Disney-authorized ticket seller.
+You can save an extra $5 per ticket with discount code DTB5 at check-out.
+In total, that’s up to $79 off multi-day tickets with their deals and that coupon!
+If you’re visiting before December 31, 2020, you should buy your park tickets as soon as possible to lock-in lower pricing.

 Disney’s mantra is “the longer you play, the less you pay per day.”
 It’s corny but true.
 Single-day Walt Disney World tickets are expensive, but multi-day tickets are much cheaper per day.
 The cost of additional days on a ticket substantially decreases with each day you add after 3 days.
 In other words, longer trips are not proportionately more expensive than shorter ones.